mikeuf/lambdas-with-scheme/README.md

 Scheme is a Lisp-based language that was developed at MIT.
 It's useful for "functional programming" as opposed to the more-familiar "imperative programming."

 ## About Lambdas (λ)
 A lambda (λ) is a common notation that is used to define functions, similar to the "f(x)" notation from algebra.
-It was originally popularized by Alonzo Church who used it to develop (Lambda Calculus)(https://en.wikipedia.org/wiki/Lambda_calculus).
+It was originally popularized by Alonzo Church who used it to develop [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).

 Example:
 In alegbra, we could define f(x) as: